potassco/benchmark-tool/docs/getting_started/conv/index.md

 option.
 The name of the file will be the same as the specified output, i.e. `-o res.xlsx -e` -> `res.parquet`.

-The `-j, --jupyter-notebook` option can be used to generate a `.ipynb` file, which contains some basic visualization of the instance data, specifically survivor, cactus and CDF diagrams.
-The notebook can be started using `jupyter notebook <notebook.ipynb>` and dependencies for the notebook can be installed using `pip install .[plot]`.
-This option also automatically enables the `-e` option.

 ## Spreadsheet Generation

 When generating a spreadsheet in XLSX format, two sheets are created: